ejbee3/customer-microservice/README.md

 # customer-microservice
-- hey Bimala you can delete that sqlTools file if you want its just logs
+- I don't know if I'm bad at coding or just bad at back end.
+Only time will tell ...